How Does LendingTree Get Paid?

 • Uniform residential loan application.
 This will show you what sort of information you’ll need to provide to the lender.

 • Minimum mortgage requirements.
-Set by Fannie Mae and Freddie Mac, the Federal Housing Administration (FHA), U.S. Department of Veterans Affairs (VA) and U.S. Department of Agriculture (USDA), these requirements tell you exactly what financial factors could preclude you from getting a mortgage.
+Set by Fannie Mae and Freddie Mac, the Federal Housing Administration (FHA), U.S. Department of Veterans Affairs (VA) and U.S. Department of Agriculture (USDA), these requirements tell you exactly which financial factors could preclude you from getting a mortgage.

 • How mortgage rates are determined.
 The mortgage rates that lenders quote you aren’t based on one simple, universal formula.
 That said, you can get a good idea of where you stand with most of the factors that determine mortgage rates, since they’re based on your financial profile and public information about the mortgage market.